Cobase/cobase/README.md

 For more features of Google Bundle, refer to https://github.com/antimattr/GoogleBundle

+#Admin users

+When you register yourself a user, it's role is as ROLE_USER.
+In order to create administrators, you need to promote a user with the console:

+	$ php app/console fos:user:promote [username]

+Enter ROLE_ADMIN for the user when console prompts for a role.
+Now login with that user and access to edit/move/delete options are available for groups and posts.

+To remove admin rights from a user, you need to do similar task to demote a user:

+	$ php app/console fos:user:demote [username]

+This time type ROLE_ADMIN to remove that role from this specific username.

 #Architecture

 Application has a DemoBundle, which is a first revision of suggestion for the